giogina/SpectraMatcher/documentation/spectra_controls.md

 The font size of all text in the plot - including the transition labels as well as the axis tickmarks and titles - is adjustable using the **Font size** slider.

+> 💡 To avoid displaying individual labels, you can drag them out of the visible plot range to the bottom-left.
+The labels are re-drawn whenever the plot zoom or background (or any properties of the plotted spectra) change; but not when you pan (drag) the plot.

 ### Gaussian vs. Mulliken labels

 The vibrational modes can be named using two notations: Either as **Gaussian labels** (i.e., the number Gaussian lists the vibrational mode under), or as **Mulliken labels**.